 In macroeconomic terms, the banking sector in Spain is of above-average importance compared to other European countries.
-In 2021, the balance sheet total of all banks was about 3.3 times as large as the country's total economic output.
-In comparison, the European average was 2.5 times the GDP.
-The bank branch network in Spain is still well above average, with 2,463 inhabitants per branch.
-In comparison, the European average is 3,234 inhabitants per branch (see charts 1 and 2).
+In 2022, the balance sheet total of all banks was about 3.3 times as large as the country's total economic output.
+In comparison, the European average was 2.4 times the GDP.
+The bank branch network in Spain is still well above average, with 2,465 inhabitants per branch.
+In comparison, the European average is 3,228 inhabitants per branch (see figures 1 and 2).

-In 2021, the portfolio of loans at risk of default at Spanish banks fell to a value of 3%, slightly above the European average of 2%.
-The cost-income ratio of Spanish banks increased slightly again in 2021 and was below the European average with a value of 54.6%.
-Profitability, measured by return on equity, recovered and rose strongly to 11.3% in 2021.
-Spanish banks were thus again above the level of other competitors in Europe (see charts 3 and 4).
+In 2022, the portfolio of loans at risk of default at Spanish banks fell to a value of 2.8%, slightly above the European average of 1.8%.
+The cost-income ratio of Spanish banks decreased in 2022 and was below the European average with a value of 50.3%.
+Profitability, measured by return on equity, was 10.4% in 2022.
+Spanish banks were thus again above the level of other competitors in Europe (see figures 3 and 4).

 Since the late 1990s, Spain has experienced a construction boom fuelled by low interest rates and rising incomes, which has been the driving force behind sustained high economic growth.
 In 2008, the real estate bubble burst.
-The financial crisis quickly developed into a banking crisis, as a result of which a state bank rescue fund (FROB) was set up in 2009 and the decision was made to restructure and recapitalize the Spanish savings bank sector.
+The financial crisis quickly developed into a banking crisis, as a result of which a state bank rescue fund (FROB) was set up in 2009 and the decision was made to restructure and recapitalise the Spanish savings bank sector.